The Wachowskis: The Matrix franchise

 They completed The Matrix, a science fiction action film, in 1999.
-The movie stars Keanu Reeves as Neo, a hacker recruited by a rebellion to aid them in the fight against machines who have taken over the world and placed humanity inside a simulated reality called "the Matrix".
+The movie stars Keanu Reeves as Neo, a hacker recruited by a rebellion to aid them in the fight against machines that have taken over the world and placed humanity inside a simulated reality called "the Matrix".
 Laurence Fishburne, Carrie-Anne Moss, Hugo Weaving and Joe Pantoliano also star.
 The movie was a critical and commercial hit for Warner Bros.
 It won four Academy Awards, including for "Best Visual Effects" for popularizing the bullet time visual effect.
 The Matrix came to be a major influence for action movies and has appeared in several "greatest science fiction films" lists.
 In 2012, the film was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, and aesthetically significant".

 After its success, the Wachowskis directed two sequels back-to-back, The Matrix Reloaded and The Matrix Revolutions, both released in 2003.
 The Matrix Reloaded received positive critical reception, although not on the level of the original.
 It became a major box office hit, retaining the spot of the highest-grossing R-rated film for over a decade (until 2016's Deadpool).
 The Matrix Revolutions received a mixed critical reception and performed only moderately in the box office.
 Although profitable, it was slightly less so compared to the original film.

 During production of the first film, the Wachowskis and Spencer Lamm, who ran the film's official website, developed comics based on the setting of the film, which were published free of charge on the website.
 These and a few short stories were released in three series from 1999 to 2003, with several of them (along with new material) collected in two print volumes in 2003 and 2004.
 The Wachowskis themselves contributed "Bits and Pieces", a prequel to the movie that explains the origins of the Matrix, featuring illustrations by Geof Darrow, the movie's conceptual designer.
 Other writers and artists that contributed to the series include Neil Gaiman, Dave Gibbons, Paul Chadwick, Ted McKeever, Poppy Z. Brite, and Steve Skroce.

 After Lilly Wachowski came out as transgender, she encouraged looking back on her and Lana's works "through the lens of our transness", saying that the themes of identity, self-image and transformation are apparent in The Matrix.